|PPI induction||PPI inhibition|

 Upper and middle 8 pictures represent 8 possible combinations.
 Lower 4 panels are results of negative control; hAG tagged protein and only Ash-tag were co-transfected.
 As shown in the result, Fluorescent patterns were different from combination to combination, so that we recommend to try all the 8 possible combinations to find the optimum combinations.

-Because location of foci is not restricted to specific site inside the cell, Fluoppi can detect PPIs at several subcellular localizations such as cytosol, nucleus, and juxtamembrane.
-The upper pictures represent foci at several subcellular localizations, and the lower pictures are negative controls which express hAG tagged protein and Ash-tag without fusing any proteins.
+Because location of Puncta is not restricted to specific site inside the cell, Fluoppi can detect PPIs at several subcellular localizations such as cytosol, nucleus, and juxtamembrane.
+The upper pictures represent Puncta at several subcellular localizations, and the lower pictures are negative controls which express hAG tagged protein and Ash-tag without fusing any proteins.
 The images of juxtamembrane are taken by Total Internal Reflection Fluorescence Microscopy (TIRFM).

-Dose dependent foci formations of Rapamycin (left) or competitive inhibition of Rapamycin by FK506 (right) were analyzed.
+Dose dependent Puncta formations of Rapamycin (left) or competitive inhibition of Rapamycin by FK506 (right) were analyzed.
 Cells were treated with Rapamycin for 60 min in 37°C CO2 incubator followed by PFA fixation.
 Images were captured by ORCA-ER(Hamamatsu photonics) on IX71 fluorescence microscopy (Olympus).
 The spot detector plugin from ICY platform (Institut Pasteur) and IGOR software (HULINKS Inc.) were used for this analysis.

 p53-MDM2 is a famous target of PPI inhibitors in the field of anti cancer drug development.
 We applied this PPI to Fluoppi for demonstration.
 First, hAG-MDM2 and Ash-p53 was selected from the 8 pairs as represented above, then stable CHO-K1 cell line was established by using two selection marker; G418 and Hygromycin.
 Fluoppi plasmids including Hygromycin resistance gene is under released at present.